MaximeVH/EquivalentCircuits.jl/README.md

 - `data` : the filepath of the electrochemical impedance measurement data.

 Furthermore, there are three optional keyword arguments for increased functionality:
-- `x0`: An optional initial parameterset
+- `x0`: An optional initial parameter set
 - `weights`: A vector of equal length as the frequencies.
-This can be used to attatch more importance to specific areas within the frequency range.
+This can be used to attach more importance to specific areas within the frequency range.
 - `fixed_params`: A tuple with the indices of the parameters that are to be fixed during the optimisation and the corresponding fixed parameter values.

 The data should be provided as a CSV file with three columns: imaginary impedance, real impedance and frequency (see example_measurements.csv).

-Lets first take a look at what the çontents of the [example_measurements.csv](https://github.com/MaximeVH/EquivalentCircuits.jl/blob/master/example_measurements.csv) file look like:
+Let's first take a look at what the contents of the [example_measurements.csv](https://github.com/MaximeVH/EquivalentCircuits.jl/blob/master/example_measurements.csv) file look like:

 ```julia
 using CSV, DataFrames